How to Send Digital Coupons for Your Restaurant

 How these coupons work in-store

-If you're not sure whether Mark-as-Used or QR scanning is the right fit for your campaign, see which validation method to use.
+If you are not sure whether Mark as Used or QR scanning is better for your campaign, see which validation method to use.

 Supported email services